A photograph has been shared with the claim that a temple was discovered upon the demolition of a mosque in Karnataka’s Raichur.

 The image is actually a digital creation of an artist.
 At the bottom right of the image, a logo with the text “Chandra Colourist” can be seen.
-This indicated that the image was the creation of an artist.
 We found a Facebook account named Chandra Colourist which had posted the same image on May 8, 2016.
 To a question posed by a commentator on his post about the location of the temple, the artist stated that it was his digital creation.

-We found a different set of images with almost identical text that was circulated on social media in 2016.
+We found a different set of images with almost identical text that circulated on social media in 2016.